EXCLUSIVE-Huawei deepens dive into EVs, seeks control of small automaker- sources

 "The supply chain for the auto industry is very long and complicated," said the person.
 "Huawei does have its strength in software and platform but its ideas can't be realized without solid technology improvements in the supply chain."

-(Reporting by Julie Zhu in Hong Kong and Zhang Yan in Beijing; Additional reporting by Yilei Sun and David Kirton; Editing by Sumeet Chatterjee and Raju Gopalakrishnan)
+(Reporting by Julie Zhu in Hong Kong and Zhang Yan in Shanghai; Additional reporting by Yilei Sun and David Kirton; Editing by Sumeet Chatterjee and Raju Gopalakrishnan)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))